nico-linder/m320-thomas-nico/M320-D3-Thomas/SUMMARIZED.md

 ## What Does It Do?

-A **console-based weather app** that lets users check weather for cities, save favorites, and view history with customizable temperature units.
+A **console-based currency converter** that lets users convert between currencies, check exchange rates, save favorite pairs, and view conversion history.

 ---

 ## Main Functions

+### 1. Convert Currency
+- Enter amount and select from/to currencies
+- Supports 10 major currencies (USD, EUR, CHF, GBP, JPY, CNY, INR, AUD, CAD, BRL)
+- Displays accurate conversion with 2 decimal places
+- Example: "100.00 USD = 92.15 EUR"

-### 1. Get Weather for a City
+### 2. Get Exchange Rate
-- Enter any city name ("Zurich", "Paris", "Tokyo")
-- Displays: temperature, feels-like, conditions, humidity, wind speed, pressure
-- Automatically converts to your preferred unit (°C, °F, or K)
-- Example: "Zurich, Switzerland - 22.5°C - Partly cloudy"
+- Look up current exchange rate between any two currencies
+- Shows buy rate and sell rate (1.5% spread)
+- Displays timestamp for rate query
+- Example: "1 USD = 0.9215 EUR"

-### 2. Manage Favorite Cities
+### 3. Manage Favorite Currency Pairs
-- **Add favorites:** Save cities you check frequently
+- **Add favorites:** Save frequently used currency pairs (e.g., USD/EUR)
-- **Remove favorites:** Delete cities from your list
+- **Remove favorites:** Delete pairs from your list
-- **View favorites:** See all saved cities
+- **View favorites:** See all saved pairs
-- **Get weather for all:** Check weather for all favorites at once
+- **Get rates for all:** Check rates for all favorites at once
 - Stored in memory (ArrayList)

-### 3. View Weather History
+### 4. View Conversion History
-- Automatically tracks your last 10 weather queries
+- Automatically tracks your last 10 conversions
-- Shows timestamp for each query
+- Shows currency pair, rate, and timestamp for each
-- FIFO system: oldest queries removed when limit reached
+- FIFO system: oldest conversions removed when limit reached
 - Can be cleared manually in settings

-### 4. Settings
+### 5. Settings
-- **Change temperature unit:** Switch between Celsius, Fahrenheit, or Kelvin
+- **Change base currency:** Set preferred base currency (default: USD)
-- **Clear history:** Remove all historical queries
+- **Clear history:** Remove all historical conversions
-- Preferences apply to all future weather displays
+- **View all currencies:** See complete list of supported currencies

-### 5. Exit
+### 6. Exit
 - Cleanly exits the application
 - Displays goodbye message